nsip/privacydemo/README.md

 For generality, this filter step needs to be injected wherever there is an element within a list in the SIF/XML.

-This reduces the legibility of the JQ, but oh well.
+This reduces the legibility of the jq, but oh well.

 #RUNNING

-Change the path to sif.html in sifproc.js to your absolute path:
+Change the path to `sif.html` in `sifproc.js` to your absolute path:
 ```
     res.sendFile('/Users/nickn/Documents/Arbeit/sifproc/sif.html');
 ```